-Jesse LeCavalier is Assistant Professor in the College of Architecture & Design at the New Jersey Institute of Technology, Newark, NJ, USA.
+Jesse LeCavalier is Associate Professor in the John H Daniels Faculty of Architecture, Landscape, & Design at the University of Toronto, Canada.

-Jesse LeCavalier holds a Doctor of Science from the Swiss Federal Institute of Technology (ETH Zurich), a Master of Architecture from the University of California, Berkeley, and a Bachelor of Arts from Brown University in Providence, RI, USA.
+Jesse LeCavalier holds a Doctor of Science from the ETH Zurich, a Master of Architecture from the University of California, Berkeley, and a Bachelor of Arts from Brown University in Providence, RI, USA.

 He was previously Assistant Professor in the College of Architecture & Design at the New Jersey Institute of Technology in Newark, NJ, USA (2012-19).
 He was the Walter B Sanders Fellow at the University of Michigan’s Taubman College of Architecture & Urban Planning (2010-11) where he taught design studios and research seminars.
 He spent three years teaching foundational design at the ETH Zurich and has also taught studios at Temple University Rome, Oberlin College, and American University of Sharjah.
 His professional experience includes two years at agps.architecture in Los Angeles, where he was involved with the design of the Portland Aerial Tram and the city’s new Children’s Museum.

 He was the recipient of the New Faculty Teaching Award from the Association of the Collegiate Schools of Architecture (ACSA) (2015) and was the Sanders Fellow at the University of Michigan (2010-11).
 He was a Poiesis Fellow at the Institute for Public Knowledge at New York University and a Senior Researcher at the Future Cities Laboratory as part of the Singapore-ETH Center for Global Environmental Sustainability.